10"x 8"x .75

 2. Estimated time of completion – when the client can expect the painting to arrive at their location.
 (I add a few weeks for larger projects with multiple paintings or larger work.
 It is much better to deliver the artwork early than to be late.)3.
 Deposit - What amount is required to begin the project?
 Decide ahead of time if you will

 invoice the client in increments.
 Some artists may require full payment upfront.

 Once you have sent the response, allow the client plenty of time to reply.
 I recommend waiting at least 5-7 days before following up.
 If they want to proceed, the next step is to confirm the information and enter a "contractual agreement".

-In the next post, I will offer suggestions for setting up a custom artwork contract, which is a tool for enhancing communication between both parties.
+In the next post, I will offer suggestions for setting up a custom artwork contract, as a tool for enhancing communication between both parties.